f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 **core-dump                      .1.3.6.1.4.1.12276.1.1.1.327680**

 This trap will indicate that the system has generated a core-dump file.
-A support case should be opened to diagnose the failure and a qkview should be taken and uploaded to iHealth to capture the diagnsotics infromation for support to analyze.
-Below is an example of an SNMP trap indicating that the orchestration manager has generated a core dump.
+A support case should be opened to diagnose the failure and a qkview should be taken and uploaded to iHealth to capture the diagnostic information for F5 support to analyze.
+Below is an example of an SNMP trap indicating that the orchestration manager has generated a core dump Files.

 .. code-block:: bash